mikakallberg/Project-Portfolio-5-DRF/README.md

 - As a Site User I can Create Contacts with other Users, with or without a name.
 - As a Site User I can Edit and  Delete Contacts with other Users, with or without a name.
 - As a Site User I can Create Messages with other Users
-- As a Site User I can Edit and Delete Messages sent to other Users
+- As a Site User I can Edit and Delete Messages I sent to other Users

 ## Credits
 #